deemarie09/Community-Disaster-Management-System-with-Rapid-Assessment-and-Damage-Reporting/README.md

 3. Integrate an instrument for conducting damage assessment for analysis and reporting;
 4. Develop a distribution route to calculate the shortest path to distribute the urgent needs of the vulnerable population; and
 5. Evaluate the system based on ISO 25010 software quality standard.

+# Table of Contents

+Cover Page
+Title Page
+Disclaimer Page
+Table of Contents
+Guide for Deploying and Using the System’s Main Functions
+	Getting Started
+	     Introduction
+	     System Requirements
+	     Installation
+	     Download and system setup
+	Accessing KoboToolbox (Only for admin)
+	How to Use  Community Disaster
+            Management System
+Troubleshooting
+Frequently Asked Questions (FAQ)
+Contact Details of Development Team